cls-02/TeraHz/docs/dev-guide.md

 other Raspberries can probably be achieved by tweaking the device paths in the `app.py` file, but isn't confirmed at this point.
 Theoretically, 3 Model B and Zero W should work out of the box, but models without Wi-Fi will need an external Wi-Fi adapter if Wi-Fi functionality is desired.
-The practicality of compiling Python on the first generation of Raspberry Pis is also very questionable.

-Sensors required for operation are:
+TeraHz depends on three separate sensor boards:
-- AS7265x
+- AS7265x spectral chipset
-- VEML6075
+- VEML6075 UV sensor
-- APDS-9301
+- APDS-9301 lux-meter

-They provide the spectrometry data, UV data and illuminance data, respectively.
-They all support I2C, AS7265x supports UART in addition.

 The sensors leech power from the GPIO connector, thus eliminating the need for a separate power supply.
 The necessary power for the whole system is delivered through